JmcRobbie/gazeboAutonomousRover/README.md

-# gazebo autonomous simulation for Rover
+# Gazebo simulation for an autonomous Rover
 A repo to manage the codebase for the testing of a rover in a simulated space.

 ### Rover in simulated environment.